MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/cs-iot-installation-setup.md

 ## Create business process flows to automatically handle incoming IoT alerts

 When you receive an alert from a device, your service team can manually monitor the alerts and troubleshoot the issue remotely.
-If the issue is not resolved by sending a remote command, the service rep can create a case or work order and dispatch a field tech.
+If the issue isn't resolved by sending a remote command, the service rep can create a case or work order and dispatch a field tech.
 The provided business process flow guides you through the process of manually responding to IoT alerts. [!INCLUDE[proc_more_information](../../includes/proc-more-information.md)] [Create a business process flow](../../customerengagement/on-premises/customize/create-business-process-flow.md)

 <a name="bkmk_IOTDashboard"></a>